isomerpages/moe-queenswaysec/_co-curricular/Sports/Badminton 'C' Division (Girls).md

 With a positive mindset, I believe that the team will continue to improve and succeed in future."
 ~Tan Yu Qi (203)*

+*"A meaningful experience in my CCA which I led the whole team in the warm-up session during training and also involved in the Sec 1 trial selection.
+I learn to lead and take responsibility in carrying out tasks.
+We will keep improving to do the school proud eventually."
+~ Tan Ying Yi Matilda (203)*